How the New York City Health Department Enforces Rat Regulations

 The Health Department receives rat complaints from the public, elected officials, community groups and government agencies.
 Complaints are assigned to a regional office for inspection.

 DOHMH inspectors note signs of rat activity and conditions that encourage rats to seek shelter on the property.
-If rats are found, the owner of the property is issued an and a
+If rats are found, the owner of the property is issued an commissioner's order to abate (COTA), an inspection report detailing the inspector's findings and a guide on how to fix the problems.

 ► Download the guide Preventing Rats on Your Property (PDF)